MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-content-explorer.md

 A Global admin, can assign the necessary Content Explorer List Viewer, and Content Explorer Content Viewer role group membership.

-#### Roles and Role Groups in preview
+#### Roles and Role Groups

-There are roles and role groups in preview that you can test out to fine tune your access controls.
+There are roles and role groups that you can use to fine tune your access controls.

-Here's a list of applicable roles that are in preview.
+Here's a list of applicable roles you can use.
 To learn more about them, see [Permissions in the Microsoft Purview compliance portal](microsoft-365-compliance-center-permissions.md).

 - Information Protection Admin
 - Information Protection Analyst
 - Information Protection Investigator
 - Information Protection Reader

-Here's a list of applicable role groups that are in preview.
+Here's a list of applicable role groups that you can use.
 To learn more, see [Permissions in the Microsoft Purview compliance portal](microsoft-365-compliance-center-permissions.md).

 - Information Protection
 - Information Protection Admins